Hamilton type estimates for heat equations on manifolds: Introduction

 on the compact Riemannian manifold $(M,g)$ of dimension $n$.
-Here $\phi$ is a smooth function on $M$ and $\nabla \phi$ is the gradient of $\phi$ in the metric $g$.
-We shall denote $D^\phi$ the hessian matrix of $\phi$.
+Here $T>0$, $\phi$ is a smooth function on $M$, and $\nabla \phi$ is the gradient of $\phi$ in the metric $g$.
+We shall denote $D^2\phi$ the hessian matrix of $\phi$.

+We have the following gradient estimate for (\ref{ht}) with $\phi=0$, which is of the type of Hamilton's gradient estimate. \begin{Thm} Assume that the compact Riemannian manifold $(M,g)$ has the non-negative Ricci curvature.
+Let $u>0$ be a positive smooth solution to (\ref{ht}) with $\phi=0$.
+Assume that $\sup_Mu=1$.
+Then we have for any $p\in (0,1)$,

+The same estimate is true for (\ref{ht}) with $\phi=0$ on the compact Riemannian manifold with Neumann boundary condition or on complete Riemannian manifolds when the maximum principle can be applied. \end{Thm} This result can be generalized to the case for the drifting heat equation (\ref{ht}) with non-trivial $\phi$ and with nongative Bakry-Emory-Ricci curvature.
+For simply written purpose, we just present the case when $p=1$ below.

-We have the following gradient estimate. \begin{Thm} Assume that the compact Riemannian manifold $(M,g)$ has the non-negative Bakry-Emery-Ricci curvature in the sense that on $M$ for some constant $K\geq 0$.
+\begin{Thm} Assume that the compact Riemannian manifold $(M,g)$ has the non-negative Bakry-Emery-Ricci curvature in the sense that on $M$ for some constant $K\geq 0$.
 Let $u>0$ be a positive smooth solution to (\ref{ht}).
 Assume that $\sup_Mu=1$.
 Let $f=-\log u$.
 Then we have, for all $t>0$,

 The same estimate is true for (\ref{ht}) on complete Riemannian manifolds when the maximum principle can be applied. \end{Thm}